travelingcircusofurbanism/website/posts/melbourne/theurbanfamiliar/en.md

 # The Urban Familiar: Specific Sites that Feel Like Home

-This joint-essay was wriiten by Aushaf Widist, an urbanist, writer, and cultural researcher based in Melbourne, and Ann Guo, an urban anthropologist based in Seattle and Istanbul.
+This joint-essay was wriiten by Aushaf Widisto (aka Oswald / Oz), an urbanist, writer, and cultural researcher based in Melbourne, and Ann Guo, an urban anthropologist based in Seattle and Istanbul.

 ---